Between 2012 and 2014 I tried to prove a point:

 The way you do it is through video.

-I met these gentlemen when taking a few cinematography courses at the local college.
+I met these gentlemen while taking a few cinematography courses at the local college.

 Sean McGrath and Kollin O’Dannel

-(That’s the same day I got to play with gasoline and a campfire!)
+They once even paid me $20 for my work!
+That’s the same day I got to play with gasoline and a campfire, which was a lot of fun.

 • I also ran lights, as “gaffer”.